Kinniku Banzuke: General Athletics Events

+Other non-athletic events

+Any event that does not fall under the other categories.
+In most cases, these are events of intellect.

 Courses

 Courses that are defeated are then recreated in an attempt to be made more difficult and thus "unbeatable".
 This is why there are different versions (I, II, III, IV, V) next to some names.
 Sometimes an obstacle is changed between attempts to conquer this game, so there are letters (A, B) next to the versions.
 This is most likely done because of the injuries caused by this obstacle.
 Some of these events have "break zones", where any competitor who reaches that point is allowed to take a 30-second break before they must continue on with the course.